pashaoleynik97/mov_torrent_bot_kt/README.md

 sudo nano /etc/smbcredentials
 ```

-Place the credentials of your DMB share here:
+Place the credentials of your SMB share here:

 ```ini
 username=jellyfin